The Top Seven Questions About IRS Transcripts – and How They Can Help You

 Every year, the IRS selects millions of returns for examination, but audits only a fraction of those selected.
 If you see TC 420, “Examination of tax return,” on your account transcript, it doesn’t necessarily mean you’ll be audited.
 If you’re actually being audited, you’ll receive a separate notice from the IRS.
 Generally, the IRS will start an audit within a year after you file the return.
 Learn how to handle an IRS audit.

 Your tax pro can also contact the IRS for you to research your account, ask questions, and resolve any IRS or state issues you may have.
-Learn more about H&R Block Tax Audit & Notice Services.
+Learn about H&R Block’s Tax Audit & Notice Services.
 Or get help from a trusted IRS expert.